Don Mazankowski

 Donald Frank Mazankowski PC CC AOE (July 27, 1935 – October 27, 2020) was a Canadian politician who served as a cabinet minister under prime ministers Joe Clark and Brian Mulroney, including as deputy prime minister under Mulroney.

 After retiring from politics in 1993, Mazankowski was a consultant with the law firm of Gowling Lafleur Henderson LLP.
 He also served as a director or trustee for several companies, including Weyerhaeuser Co., ATCO Ltd., Shaw Communications Inc., and Power Corporation of Canada.

 Early life

 Mazankowski was born in Viking, Alberta, on July 27, 1935.
-His parents, Frank and Dora (Lonowski), were of Polish descent and came to Canada from the United States in 1921.
-Mazankowski moved to Chicago after completing high school and was employed as a dispatcher in a trucking business.
+His parents, Frank and Dora (Lonowski), were of Polish descent and had come to Canada from the United States in 1921.
+After he completed high school, Mazankowski moved to Chicago, where he worked as a dispatcher in a trucking business.
 He later returned to Alberta and started his own gas station in Innisfree.
 Together with his brother Ray, he opened a car dealership on the outskirts of Vegreville.